 Because breast reduction involves the severing and re-positioning of the nipple it is not recommended for women who intend to breast-feed.

-During our initial consultation we will discuss the extent of the required procedure as well as the variables that may affect the procedure, including your age, the size and shape of your breasts, and the condition of your skin.
+During your free consultation we will discuss the extent of the required procedure as well as the variables that may affect the procedure, including your age, the size and shape of your breasts, and the condition of your skin.

 We will also discuss where the nipple and areola will be positioned; they’ll be moved higher during the procedure, and should be approximately even with the crease beneath your breasts.